- What is programmatic marketing?

 Nowadays, it is hard to imagine a world of online advertising without programmatic marketing.
 Once programmatic technology entered the industry, the landscape shifted towards automation and real-time trading so the whole process became more effective.

 To use this mechanism efficiently, it is not enough to have only tools and solutions.
 The key element here is knowledge.
-One should understand what is programmatic marketing, how it works and, most importantly, how to use it in accordance with business needs and goals.
-In this article, we are going to answer these questions and explore what are the most important steps you should know in order to start trading programmatically.
+One should understand what is programmatic marketing, how it works, and, most importantly, how to use it in accordance with business needs and goals.
+In this article, we are going to answer these questions and explore what are the most important advantages of programmatic advertising.

 What is programmatic marketing?

-Our initial point is programmatic marketing definition, as a clear understanding of this term will serve as a fundamental ground for our further analysis and exploration.
+Our initial point is programmatic marketing definition, as a clear understanding of this term will serve as a ground for our further analysis and exploration.